claudionanni/mariadb-ha-advisor/README.md

-# HA Advisor
+# MariaDB HA Advisor

-**High Availability Configuration Analysis Tool for Galera & MaxScale**
+**High Availability Configuration Analysis Tool for MariaDB Galera Cluster & MaxScale**

 An interactive tool to design, configure, and analyze HA settings for MariaDB Galera Cluster and MaxScale deployments.